unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_apis-for-vendors/03_manage-api-with-swagger-doc.md

 #Get the Swagger definition of your API

-1. Select the web API you want to get the Swagger definition of.
+1. Select the Descriptor of the API you want to get the Swagger definition of.

 2. From the **Overview** tab, click on the **General information** button, then on the **API commons** tab in the central panel.